maheshsabnis/ngfinastra/readme.md

         - define event(s) using EventEmitter<T> and decorate the event using @Output

+5. Custom Attribute Directive
+    - the class decorated with @Directive() decorator from @angular/core
+        - the 'selector' property will be used to define the name of the directive when it will be appled on HTML elements
+    - Use to define a behavior of DOM element
+        - ElementRef
+            - Class for Targetting to DOM element to apply the directive
+        - Renderer2
+            - Then class used to define rendering of DOM element after the directive is activated
+    - Define Input Properties to accept data
+        - @Input() decorated properties to accept data from parent component
+        - The Input Decorated property will be used for PropertyBinding to activate the directive on DOM element
+    - Define Business Logic
+        - Logc for directive
+    - Define events for interaction
+        - The events using which the directive will be activate on component
+        - Use @HostListener() decorator, applied on methods of Directive to activate the business logic of the directive
+6. Angular Material
+    - @angular/material
+        - Material Design for Componets for Angular Apps
+            - Featured Components
+                - Ready Customized UI
+                - Properties
+                - Events
+        - npm install --save @angular/material @angular/cdk
+            - CDK, the component development toolkit
+        - For Angular CLI
+            - ng add @angular/material
+        - import {<component>} from @angular/materal/<component>
+            - AutoComplete
+                - @angular/material/autocomplete
+                    - import {MatAutoCompleteModule} from  @angular/material/autocomplete
+                        - MatAutocomplete Directive
+                            - mat-autocomplete selector
+                    - This must ne linked with the HTML input:text element
 # Angular Hands-on-Lab

 1. Create a Calculator Component like Calculator on Windows OD / Linux / MacOS (Immediate)